-Since a couple of years the LPNHE group is working on its main contribution to the Hyper-Kamiokande experiment which is related to the communication block and, in particular, to the time synchronization and clock distribution for both the large PMTs and mPMTs since it represents a critical part of the experiment.
+Since a couple of years, the LPNHE group is working on its main contribution to the Hyper-Kamiokande experiment which is related to the communication block and, in particular, to the time synchronization and clock distribution for both the large PMTs and mPMTs since it represents a critical part of the experiment.
 Two solutions (custom and WR) are being actively explored.

 We have already established close contacts with physicists from the SYRTE laboratory at the Paris Observatory.
-This is very important for the project described above as SYRTE colleagues have already accumulated a significant experience in precise time determination and clock synchronization between different locations.
-The HK experiment could largely profit from this know-how.
-This is crucial for the efficient inclusion of HK detector into the SNEWS network.
-In addition, a neutrino burst alert may be able to serve as a trigger for detectors that are not able to trigger on a supernova signal by themselves, allowing extra data to be recorded.
-Precise timing information will be used later for physics analysis.
+This is very important for the project described above as SYRTE colleagues have already accumulated a significant experience in precise time determination and clock

-The PhD student will work on the characterization of the time synchronization in the context of both SK and HK in collaboration with SYRTE and technical teams at LPNHE.
-The newly designed equipment will then be produced and tested with Front-End electronics being developed in collaboration with our Japanese colleagues.
+The PhD student will work on the characterization of the time base production in the context of both SK and HK and the clock synchronization for HK in collaboration with SYRTE and technical teams at LPNHE.
+The newly designed equipment will then be produced and tested with HK Front-End electronics being developed in collaboration with our Japanese colleagues.
 The PhD student will also perform physics analysis to study the impact of precise timing on the quality of reconstructed events in the HK detector especially on low-energy SN events.
 This will require a development of new reconstruction algorithms.
 Performance of those algorithms can be checked using already accumulated SK data with the help of colleagues from the University of Tokyo.